zenmonkeykstop/qubes-doc.rtd/user/security-in-qubes/split-gpg.rst

-would regularly be input in the work-gpg VM and therefore easily obtained by an attacker who controls this VM) back to the ``work-email`` VM or to another VM (e.g., the ``netvm``, which is always untrusted by default) via the Split GPG protocol or other `covert channels </doc/data-leaks/>`__.
-Once the master secret key is in the ``work-email`` VM, the attacker could simply email it to himself (or to the world).
+would regularly be input in the work-gpg VM and therefore easily obtained by an attacker who controls this VM) back to the ``work-email`` VM or to another VM (e.g., the ``netvm``, which is always untrusted by default) via the Split GPG protocol or other :doc:`covert channels </user/security-in-qubes/data-leaks>`.
+Once the master secret key is in the
+``work-email`` VM, the attacker could simply email it to himself (or to the world).